fossas/fossa-cli/README.md

 ## Quick Start

+A more in depth look at the FOSSA CLI is available in the [manual page](docs/README.md#FOSSA-CLI-Documentation).

-Run `fossa -o` in your repo directory to output a dependency report in JSON:
+Run `fossa -o` in your project directory to output a sample dependency report in JSON:

+> Note: Running `fossa` is equivalent to running `fossa init` followed by `fossa analyze`.
 ```json
 [
   {